 How is professional liability different from general liability?

-General liability is reserved for instances of physical damage and bodily injury.
+General liability is a more generic term often referring to instances of physical damage and bodily injury.
 If a person is hurt on your watch, general liability could be at play.

 “First Party” claims are claims made by an insured person (or company) against their own insurance carrier for failing to make payment on a claim.
 Rooted more in contract law, “first-party” claims carry extra-contractual damages potential when the carrier refuses to pay a legitimate claim in “bad faith.”
 A finding of “bad faith” refusal to make payment of a claim can result in treble (triple) damages as well as attorney fees.